neuralmagic/sparseml/docs/source/index.rst

 Overview
 ========

-SparseML is a toolkit that includes APIs, CLIs, scripts, and libraries that apply state-of-the-art optimization algorithms such as `pruning <https://neuralmagic.com/blog/pruning-overview />`_ and `quantization <https://arxiv.org/abs/1609.07061 />`_ to any neural network.
+SparseML is a toolkit that includes APIs, CLIs, scripts and libraries that apply state-of-the-art sparsification algorithms such as pruning and quantization to any neural network.
-General, recipe-driven approaches built around these optimizations enable the simplification of creating faster and smaller models for the ML performance community at large.
+General, recipe-driven approaches built around these algorithms enable the simplification of creating faster and smaller models for the ML performance community at large.

-SparseML is integrated for easy model optimizations within the `PyTorch <https://pytorch.org />`_, `Keras <https://keras.io />`_, and `TensorFlow V1 <http://tensorflow.org />`_ ecosystems currently.
+`This repository <https://github.com/neuralmagic/sparseml>`_ contains integrations within the `PyTorch <https://pytorch.org />`_, `Keras <https://keras.io />`_, and `TensorFlow V1 <http://tensorflow.org />`_, allowing for seamless model sparsification.

 Sparsification
 ==============